openactive/openactive-python/README.md

 }
 ```

-We see that this returns a dictionary with a single key, the collection URL, which has a value of the list of catalogue URLs.
-This function also has two optional boolean keywords which weren't used above.
-The first keyword is `flat`, which causes the function to return a flat list structure rather than a dictionary, so losing the collection URL showing the data path.
-The second keyword is `verbose`, which causes the function to print its name and the URLs that it calls during execution.
+We see that this returns a dictionary with a single key, the collection URL, which has a value that is the list of catalogue URLs.
+Unless otherwise stated, all data gathering functions have two optional boolean keywords which weren't used above.
+The first keyword is `flat`, which causes a function to return a flat list structure rather than a dictionary, so losing the key-level information.
+The second keyword is `verbose`, which causes a function to print its name and the URLs that it calls during execution.
+Note that, regardless of the `verbose` keyword, warning and error messages are printed as standard, and we typically have such messages when a page to be read is unavailable or not set up correctly.
 Let's run the above again with both keywords set to `True`:

 ```
 >>> catalogue_urls = oa.get_catalogue_urls(flat=True,verbose=True)